 If the school includes an interview component with its application, this is another great way to demonstrate your interest.
 While some schools look at interviews merely as a way for you to learn more about the school, some consider them an important part of determining whether you’ll be a good fit for that school.
 In these interviews, try to mention unique components of the university.
 Research beyond just the obvious: does the school offer a unique research opportunity in its labs?
 Is one of the professors someone you really admire who has experience in a niche field you’re interested in?
 Having answers to questions like these means the question of “Why this school?” will be much more memorable to interviewers.
 Vloggers like Cath In College for Stanford can provide some of these special insights that distinguish select universities from each other.
 Another small tip for interviews: don’t go into it with the mindset of trying to impress someone or list off all your achievements but as an opportunity to learn and meet someone who is interesting.
 Remember to pitch yourself—turn a few questions about you into why a certain trait makes you a strong fit for that college if you can.

 After the application

-- Do your best on AP tests for classes that matter (ones that will earn you credit at whichever university you decide to attend).
+- Do your best on AP Tests for classes that matter.
+This means the ones you'll earn credit for at whichever university you decide to attend.
 Researching is important as not every college has the same policy on accepting AP credits.